 For the livestock and dairy industry to meet the climate challenge in the future, the report presents six recommendations:

 - First, “focus on the production process (industrial vs. extensive pastoral production) and not the product (meat and dairy) by applying a systems approach incorporating both costs and benefits and realistic baselines.
-Avoid generalized global assessments that do not differentiate between systems of productions.”
+Avoid generalised global assessments that do not differentiate between systems of production.”

 - Second, “Avoid basing policy on simplistic, narrowly framed Life cycle assessments.”

-- Third, “Support more research on carbon and nitrogen flows, context-specific emissions and carbon sequestration in extensive livestock systems, including in pastoral areas across the world.”
+- Third, “Support more research on carbon and nitrogen flows, context-specific emissions and carbon sequestration in extensive livestock systems, including pastoral areas worldwide.”

 - Fourth, “Develop practical solutions to mitigating GHGs together with livestock keepers, drawing on local knowledge and practices: This can focus both on feeding and manure management systems to reduce methane emissions and mobile grazing to encourage carbon sequestration.”

-- Fifth, “avoid generic recommendations on shifts in diets to address climate change: Focus instead on the rich, northern ‘consumption elite,’ where the problem lies.
-Aim to level up access to high-quality nutrition addressing issues of distribution and equity, including high-density nutrients from meat and milk, especially for young children and undernourished populations”.
+- Fifth, “avoid generic recommendations on diet shifts to address climate change: Focus instead on the rich, northern ‘consumption elite,’ where the problem lies.
+Aim to level up access to high-quality nutrition, addressing issues of distribution and equity, including high-density nutrients from meat and milk, especially for young children and undernourished populations”.

 - Sixth, “Beware of elusive promises of quick-fix alternatives, whether of industrially produced meat or milk substitutes or alternative land uses that exclude livestock and people..bringing pastoralists and other low-input, extensive livestock producers – and the organisations that represent them – into global debates on climate change and the future of food systems.”